patternfly/patternfly-elements/docs/content/develop/step-1a.md

 This will add these additional files to the standard set that is being served to the `dist` directory for developers to use on their page.
 Globbing syntax is supported but you only need to specify the name of the `src` asset that you want included, and do not need to specify the minified versions for example.

-## Develop
+## Compile & preview

-To watch for changes and run a build when changes are detected, run this from the PatternFly Elements root directory.
+To watch for changes on all components and compile the code when changes are detected, run this from the PatternFly Elements root directory.
+This command will also launch the preview of the demo files.

 ```
 npm run live-demo
 ```

+## Compile

 You may find that you dislike watching all the elements at once.
 It may start up too slowly, consume too many system resources, or your OS may run out of file descriptors from watching too many files.
 If any of these are the case, you can shrink the set of elements being watched by running `npm run dev (component-name)`.